 Where: Pioneer Square, Seattle, WA, 98104

-The Seattle Underground is truly unique to the city.
+Once you’ve taken your adventures 50 feet up off the ground at Adventura, try taking them 20 feet underground.
+Topping all of the lists of things to do in Seattle, the Seattle Underground is truly unique to the city.
 The Great Fire of 1889 destroyed much of the city, causing Seattle to build on top of the debris.
-That debris has become the Seattle Underground, where humorous tours take a look at Seattle’s buried history.
+Those debris have become the Seattle Underground, where humorous tours take a look at Seattle’s buried history.

-The tour takes about 75 minutes and involves walking that entire time.
+The tour takes about 75 minutes and involves walking the entire time.
 Walking the Seattle Underground is like being inside a time capsule of the city.
-The fire destroyed buildings still made from wood, before Seattle decided to build higher up and with stone or brick masonry.
+The fire destroyed buildings still made from wood, before Seattle decided to build higher up with stone or brick masonry.

 The man who started the tour was Bill Speidel, who became a preservationist after working for newspapers in the city.
 He founded the tour in 1965 and it is still going strong today.

-The tour offers not just a unique view of the city, but also a gift shop, food and drinks, and entertainment.
-If you go near Halloween, there is even a spooky version of the tour, for those who are brave enough, called the Underground Paranormal Experience.
+The tour offers a unique view of the city as well as a gift shop, food,drinks, and entertainment.
+If you go near Halloween, there is a spooky version of the tour for those who are brave enough, called the Underground Paranormal Experience.